IAMSolaara/myCode/README.md

 You will not probably find binaries (exception made for x86 ASM, that really only works under x86 MS-DOS like dosbox or actual pure DOS so change of architectures is not an issue)

 You were probably brought here from my website.
-Know that this is the first place that gets updated so if you want to stay on the "bleeding edge" this is the place to go as I remember to update the site's clone only 3-4 times a week.
+Know that this is the first place that gets updated so if you want to stay on the "bleeding edge" this is the place to go as the site syncs something like every 30-ish minutes (and sometimes it broke lol).

 In Templates you can find various templates for stuff like Makefiles (I use them myself so I can generalize things here as much as possible).